msf-CNN: Patch-based Multi-Stage Fusion with Convolutional Neural Networks for TinyML: msf-CNN Implementation Details

 \section{msf-CNN Implementation Details}

-We have implemented the msf-CNN fusion mechanism on top of microTVM v0.16.0 \cite{chen2018tvm}.
+We have implemented the msf-CNN fusion mechanism on top of microTVM v0.16.0~\cite{chen2018tvm}.
 We use the TVM frontend to convert models into \ac{IR}, and rewrite the compute graph and low-level routines of operators to fit the fusion settings.
-We leveraged RIOT-ML \cite{huang2024riot-ml} to benchmark the fused models (transform into C code by microTVM) on the \ac{IoT} boards shown in \cref{tbl:iot_boards}.
+We used RIOT-ML~\cite{huang2024riot-ml} to benchmark the fused models: the models are transformed into C code using microTVM and integrated in dedicated firmware leveraging a common \ac{IoT} operating system (RIOT~\cite{baccelli2018riot}) which we can run on various boards shown in \cref{tbl:iot_boards}.

 \textbf{Sequential RAM Usage -- } We have optimized the \ac{RAM} usage of the global pooling and fully connected (Dense) layers.
 We observed that the outputs of these two basic blocks can be computed iteratively, and in most scenarios, their input dimensions are much larger than their output dimensions.
 As a result, we can temporally divide the input and sequentially process it through the iterative global pooling or dense layers, which further minimizes memory usage.
 If their upstream is a fusion block, this perfectly matches the feature of temporally split inputs, enabling them to be fused seamlessly.